syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/migration.md

 documentation: ug
 ---

-# Migrate SfDateTimeRangeNavigator to MAUI SfDateTimeRangeSelector
+# Migrate from Xamarin SfDateTimeRangeNavigator to MAUI Range Selector

 In the Xamarin.Forms, [SfDateTimeRangeNavigator](https://help.syncfusion.com/cr/xamarin/Syncfusion.RangeNavigator.XForms.SfDateTimeRangeNavigator.html) control supports only the date-time scale.
 But in MAUI, separate controls for this date-time scale and numeric scale.
 Also, in the Xamarin.Forms, the control comes along with the [Syncfusion.Xamarin.SfChart](https://www.nuget.org/packages/Syncfusion.Xamarin.SfChart/) package, but in MAUI the controls comes with the [Syncfusion.Maui.Sliders](https://www.nuget.org/packages/Syncfusion.Maui.Sliders/) package.
 The following are the new MAUI controls for migrating from the Xamarin.Forms SfDateTimeRangeNavigator to MAUI.